nluka/movie-database/README.md

-# movieDatabaseC
+# movie-database-c

-My PRG255 lab project, written in C.
+A rewrite of my PRG255 lab project.
+Written in C.